decretist/Dissertation/Conclusion/conclusion.markdown

-As long as the first recension was under active development by the study group, which by the mid-1130s had evolved into something looking more like a proper university course, or even an informally connected cluster of courses (proto-faculty), the as yet non-beneficed among the earlier contributors having attracted students of their own by this stage.
-In fact, I think we can safely (if circularly) define the first-recension as that stage in the textual development of the Decretum in which Gratian was personally involved.
-I think Anders was right that the person called Gratian was not a contributor to the second recension.
+As long as the first recension was under active development by the study group, which by the mid-1130s had evolved into something looking more like a proper university course, or even an informally connected cluster of courses (a proto-faculty), the as yet non-beneficed among the earlier contributors having attracted students of their own by this stage.
+In fact, I think we can safely (if circularly) define the first-recension as that stage in the textual development of the *Decretum* in which Gratian 0 was still personally involved.
+I think Winroth was right that the person called Gratian was not a contributor to the second recension.

 <!--